venki09/bigdata-assignments/hive_analysis.md

    * Job tracker and so on..

 ## Load datasets into Hive
+Fo the purpose of this assignment, we will be analysing weather data provided here in https://catalog.data.gov/dataset?res_format=CSV&tags=weather.
+We will do some simple analysis like days where there were no rain, Coldest and hottest days etc. Following are the steps taken to load the datasets into HDFS and query them using hive.

 * Now we need to load data into HDFS so that we can use it to create hive tables
 * Install wget in container so that we can get dataset from https://gist.githubusercontent.com/venki09/15e48ae1b96b3e38fc3ea20080aaf9a1/raw/e55e58a92d03e2b29f25175cd0416a42cbc1ebe2/weather.json which is taken from https://catalog.data.gov/dataset?res_format=CSV&tags=weather.
 * Download dataset using